unicode-org/icu4x/docs/crate-ownership.md

 *NOTE*: It's owner's responsibility to find replacement if they are leaving the project/crate.
 ***

-## Owners from Different Companies
+## Owners from Different Areas

-To promote healthy discussion, and ensure we work on impactful crates that cover needs of wide audience vs. one of the members we should have support for the crate from at least two vendors.
+To promote healthy discussion, and ensure we work on impactful crates that cover needs of wide audience vs. one of the members we should have support for the crate from at least two vendors/teams/companies.

-***
-*NOTE*: We may bend this rule in the beginning due to limited number of participants.
-***

 ## Team Ownership